bjssacademy/class-based-from-go/part7/chapter07.md

 ### So what's all this about fields?

 We normally use fields to represent **state** by holding data.
 In our car for instance, one state we may want to know is the current speed we are traveling.
-We don't want this to be a property which can bet set.
+We don't want this to be a property which can be set.

 Fields are often `private` to ensure controlled access via methods only.
 As a general rule to follow for now, ensure your fields are always private.